evajavadev/ExamplesOnBuilderPattern/README.md

 Here [Pankaj](https://www.youtube.com/user/JournalDev), guiding on how to code `builders` from his article [Builder Design Pattern in Java](https://www.journaldev.com/1425/builder-design-pattern-in-java).

 I did a "sout" (IntelliJ's `System.out.println`) to start out.
 When printing an object to a `print stream`, it will return a string representation of a `hash code`.
-This integer just tells the place were the variable's content resides.
+This integer simply just shows the object's physical address.

-...
+The highest class in Java is the `Object class`.
+And from here all objects inherit methods.
+One of the methods is `toString()`.

+And when this method isn't overridden, it usually return an object's physical address.

 ![the first promt on computer components](/images/soutComputerComponents1.jpg)